-No update submitted for week.
-A total of 9 Federal Subsistence fishing permits have been issued for freshwaters within the Chugach National Forest portion of the Prince William Sound area of to date.
+A total of 20 Federal Subsistence fishing permits have been issued for freshwaters within the Chugach National Forest portion of the Prince William Sound area of to date.
 Harvest by this year's permit holders will not be known until reports are returned this winter.
-One-hundred and twenty permits were issued in 2019 resulting in the reported harvest of 617 Coho and 116 Sockeye Salmon from fresh waters of the Copper River Delta.
+One-hundred and twenty permits were issued in 2019 resulting in the reported harvest of 617 coho and 116 sockeye from fresh waters of the Copper River Delta.